 The city of Toms River discourages planting invasive tree species such as; Amur Maple, Autumn Olive, Box Elder, Common Reed, Japanese Burberry, Norway maple, Russian olive, and many more.

-Consult with the Office of Planning, Zoning, and Community Development to get the full list of tree species discouraged in Toms River city.
+Consult with the Office of Planning, Zoning, and Community Development to get the full list of tree species discouraged in Toms River City.

 Responsibilities of owners of trees encroaching public land in Toms River city

 Suppose your tree is abutting on public property.
-In that case, you must treat, trim, spray, protect the trees from diseases and pests, remove dead trees and overhanging boughs, remove infected plants, and remove trees that negatively affect the public.
+In that case, you must treat, trim, spray, and protect the trees from diseases and pests, remove dead trees and overhanging boughs, remove infected plants, and remove trees that negatively affect the public.

 Tree Services by City in NJ